-(b) Renal Dialysis Technician (Grade 2) - Melbourne Health only
+(b) Renal Dialysis Technician (Grade 2) - Melbourne Health only with the ability to display ongoing leadership in Quality projects, research and education.

 An employee appointed as such who has at least two years' experience as a Renal Dialysis Technician and has successfully completed the Bonent examination.
-Such an employee shall be committed to a bi-annual re-examination or undertake professional development activities, as recommended by Bonent, to fulfil reaccreditation requirements to retain this grade, together with the ability to display ongoing leadership in Quality projects, research and education.
+Such an employee shall be committed to a bi-annual re-examination or undertake professional development activities, as recommended by Bonent, to fulfil re-accreditation requirements to retain this grade, together